Wyeth: 1990-1999

 In 1990, Reckitt & Colman (now Reckitt Benckiser) acquired Boyle-Midway from American Home Products.
-After a dedication of the food business, the PAM trademark becomes part of American Home Foods.
+After a dedication of the food business, the PAM trademark became part of American Home Foods.

-Premarin becomes the most prescribed drug in the US in 1993.
+In 1993, Premarin became the most prescribed drug in the US.
 Effexor (venlafaxine HCl), the first serotonin-norepinephrine reuptake inhibitor (SNRI), is introduced for the treatment of clinical depression and is later indicated for generalized anxiety disorder and social anxiety disorder.

 In 1993, Wyeth founded the Women's Health Research Institute, the only institute in the pharmaceutical industry entirely dedicated to research in women's health.
 The Institute conducted trials in menopausal issues, endometriosis, contraception, and more.

 In 1994, Wyeth acquired American Cyanamid and its subsidiary Lederle Laboratories.
 This acquisition brought the Lederle Praxis vaccines, new research and development capacity, and Centrum, the leading US multivitamin.
-Wyeth's sales topped US$13 billion in 1995; two years later, Premarin became the company's first brand to reach US$1 billion in sales.
+Wyeth's sales topped US$13 billion in 1995.
+Two years later, Premarin became the company's first brand to reach US$1 billion in sales.

 In 1995, Wyeth acquired the animal health division of Solvay, which was folded into Fort Dodge Animal Health.
 The acquisition gave Fort Dodge Animal Health strong market presence in Europe and Asia as well as expanding its product portfolio to include swine and poultry vaccines.

 In 1996, American Home Products spun off its food unit as International Home Foods.
 International Home Foods was purchased by ConAgra Foods in 2000.

-Wyeth also purchases full ownership of Genetics Institute, Inc. after acquiring a majority interest in 1992.
+Wyeth also purchased full ownership of Genetics Institute, Inc. after acquiring a majority interest in 1992.

 In 1997, the U.S. Food and Drug Administration (FDA) requested that Wyeth withdraw its controversial diet drug fenfluramine from the market after several reports of deaths and other health problems associated with the drug combination known as fen-phen occurred.

 In 1998, American Home Products was left at the altar by British pharma powerhouse SmithKline Beecham, who pulled the plug on the estimated $70 billion merger.
 The deal was reportedly killed in response to British regulators who feared losing jobs to a proposed US headquarters location.
 (SmithKline Beecham merged with fellow Brit Glaxo Wellcome in 1999 to form the world's leading drug company.)
 This was the start of a three-year losing streak in the mergers and acquisitions game for AHP.

 In 1999, another American Home Products merger fell through, this time a proposed $34 billion merger-of-equals with chemical and biotech manufacturer Monsanto Company.
 Though the companies issued a combined statement saying the breakup was mutual "because (the deal) was not in the best interests of shareholders," rumors circulated that AHP had canceled the deal due to issues in the soon-to-be-combined boardroom.
 (Monsanto announced in December 1999 that it would merge with Pharmacia & Upjohn instead; the new conglomerate eventually unloaded Monsanto again, before being bought themselves by Pfizer in 2003.)